Lora Webster: Personal life

 Webster married Paul Bargellini in 2010.
-Together they have a daughter and two sons.
+Together they have 2 daughters and two sons.
 In the February 2006 issue of Cosmopolitan magazine, she was named Cosmo's first Fun Fearless Female Reader and also won a prize of $10,000.
 She studied broadcasting at the University of Central Oklahoma.
 In 2017, she graduated from Stony Brook University.

 In 2019, Webster announced her candidacy for Town of Hempstead Town Council as a Democrat.